Hikō-ki Gumo: Overview

-Before the album was released, the debut single "Henji wa Iranai" (which sold for only 300 copies) along with her second single "Kitto Ieru" (B-side: "Hikō-ki Gumo") was released first.
+Before the album was released, the debut single "Henji wa Iranai" (which only sold 300 copies) along with her second single "Kitto Ieru" (B-side: "Hikō-ki Gumo") was released first.
 Both of the singles were included in this album.

-"Hikō-ki Gumo" is a song originally made by Arai for Izumi Yukimura, the recording of the song was done but it was never released due to various reasons.
+"Hikō-ki Gumo" is a song originally written by Arai for Izumi Yukimura, the recording of the song was done but it was never released due to various reasons.
 It was instead Arai, who was 19 at the time, who first sang the song.

 When Arai was in elementary school, she had a classmate who had a serious illness (muscular dystrophy).
 The boy would later die during his first year of high school.
 "Hikō-ki Gumo" is a song in which she mourns her friend who died at a young age and compares his life to a vapour trail.
 It is said that this was the inspiration for making this song.

-Caramel Mama performed the backing band for the album.
-Its members included Masataka Matsutoya, who would later be her husband, as keyboardist; Haruomi Hosono on bass, Shigeru Suzuki on guitar and Tatsuo Hayashi on drums.
+Caramel Mama was the backing band for the album.
+Its members included Masataka Matsutoya, who would later be her husband, on keyboards; Haruomi Hosono on bass, Shigeru Suzuki on guitar and Tatsuo Hayashi on drums.
 Arai's voice was quivering all the time during the studio recordings, as a result, it took more than a year to complete the album.

 The design for the album jacket was influenced by church music, and was designed to imitate the German classic label, Archiv Produktion.
 The illustration in the booklet is by Arai herself and contains the poem "Birthday" (誕生日), which describes the change from a girl to an adult.
 Along with it are the lyrics for the songs.

-In 2013, it was announced that the song will be used as the theme song for the Ghibli movie "The Wind Rises".
+In 2013, it was announced that the song would be used as the theme for the Ghibli movie "The Wind Rises".
 At the same time, the album would get a reissue.
 The reissue's jacket features a Mitsubishi Zero, drawn by the studio, along with a white background.
 The booklet features all of the songs lyrics, together with the main visuals of the movie.